EuJin03/inventory-system-tasm/README.md

+# !
+Text me on socials to purchase the code

 # APU Mini Grocery Inventory System User Manual

 Welcome to the Mini Grocery Inventory System user manual.
 This document will guide you through the usage and functionality of the system.